Controller for processing according to GDPR

 - the existence of a right of appeal to a supervisory authority;

-- any available information as to the source of the data where the personal data are not collected from the data subject;
+- all available information on the origin of the data when the personal data are not collected from the data subject;

-- the existence of automated decision-making, including profiling, in accordance with Art.
-22 (1) and (4) DPA and, at least in these cases, meaningful information on the logic involved and the scope and intended impact of such processing on the data subject.
+- the existence of automated decision making, including profiling, in accordance with Art.
+22, para.
+1 and 4 GDPR and, at least in these cases, meaningful information on the logic involved and the scope and intended effects of such processing on the data subject.

-- You have the right to request information as to whether the personal data concerning you are being transferred to a third country or to an international organisation.
-In this context, you may request to be informed of the appropriate safeguards pursuant to Art.
-46 DPA in connection with the transfer.
+You have the right to request information whether your personal data are transferred to a third country or to an international organization.
+In this context, you may request to be informed of the appropriate guarantees in accordance with Art.
+46 GDPR in connection with the transfer.

-You have the right to ask the data controller to correct and/or complete the data if the personal data processed concerning you is incorrect or incomplete.
+You have the right to obtain from the data controller the rectification and/or integration of any personal data processed concerning you if it is incorrect or incomplete.
 The data controller shall make the correction without delay.

-5.4.1 You may request the controller to delete immediately the personal data concerning you and the controller is obliged to delete such data immediately if one of the following reasons applies:
+(1) You may request the controller to delete your personal data immediately and the controller is obliged to delete such data immediately if one of the following reasons applies:

-- you revoke your consent on which the processing was based pursuant to Art.
-6 para.
-1 letter a or Art.
-9 para.
-2 letter a DPA and there is no other legal basis for the processing.
+- You revoke your consent on which the processing was based in accordance with Article 6 (1) (a) or Article 9 (2) (a) of the GDPR and there is no other legal basis for the processing.

-- You object to the processing pursuant to Art.
-21 para.
-1 GDPR and there are no legitimate reasons for the processing, or you object to the processing pursuant to Art.
-21 para.
-2 GDPR.
+- You object to the processing in accordance with Article 21 (1) GDPR and there are no legitimate reasons for the processing which take precedence, or you object to the processing in accordance with Article 21 (2) GDPR.

 - The deletion of personal data concerning you is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

-5.4.2 If the controller has made public the personal data concerning you and is obliged to delete them pursuant to Article 17 paragraph 1 GDPR, he shall take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform data controllers who process the personal data that you, as a data subject, have requested them to delete all links to these personal data or copies or replications of these personal data.
+(2) If the controller has made your personal data public and is obliged to delete them in accordance with Article 17 (1) of the GDPR, he shall take reasonable measures, including technical measures, taking into account the available technology and implementation costs, to inform data controllers who process the personal data that you, as a data subject, have requested them to delete all links to these personal data or copies or replications of these personal data.

-5.4.3 The right of cancellation does not apply where processing is necessary
+(3) The right to erasure shall not apply where the processing is necessary

-- on the exercise of the right to freedom of expression and information;
+- for the exercise of the right to freedom of expression and information;

-- to comply with a legal obligation to which the processing relates under Union or national law to which the controller is subject or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller;
+- to comply with a legal obligation to which the processing is subject under Union or national law to which the controller is subject, or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller;

-- for reasons of public interest in the field of public health pursuant to Art.
-9 para.
-2 letters h and i and Art.
+- for reasons of public interest relating to public health pursuant to Art.
+9, para.
+2 lit. h and i as well as Art.
 9 para.
 3 GDPR;

 - to assert, exercise or defend legal claims.